logo oku

 Winter Nakasendo Trail

 A small-group guided winter tour to the Nakasendō trail.
-Walk or snowshoe for 1-3 hours over five days
+Walk or snowshoe for 1-3 hours over five days on this historical route.

 • Duration: 8 days